codeoutin/claude-code-agency/README.md

 # Claude Code Task Completion System

 A task chain system for automated feature implementation using Claude Code agents with comprehensive quality validation.
+Using this command will keep the Terminal clean and all the agents document their progress.

 ## 🚀 Personal Motivation